bulwark-crypto/carver-blockchain-framework/README.md

 # Installation

 - Modify `.env` file and replace all "CHANGEME" lines with a random password.
-(This will be automated via a script in the future)
+(This will be automated via a script in the future and there will be some safeguards to ensure you can't install with default passwords)
-- Install docker and run: `docker compose up -d`.
+- Install Docker and run: `docker compose up -d`.
 - At the moment you will also need to run `docker-compose exec api bash -c "npm start API"` to start api server.
 (This will not be required in the future)
+- Carver Framework ships with Bulwark Coin as default.
+Ensure it's synced up to the tip by running `docker-compose exec bwk bash -c "bulwark-cli -rpcconnect=172.25.0.110 getinfo"`
 - Afer the api server above is loaded run `docker-compose exec sync bash -c "npm start SYNC"` to start sync server.
 (This will not be required in the future)

-You can access frontend on http://localhost:3000/ (this is automatically ran in "client" Docker container).
+You can access frontend on http://localhost:3000/ (this is automatically ran in Docker "client" container).
 You can see check out [Development & Commands](docs/development.md) for quick start.

 # Help & Documentation